HookPub/crypt/clib/ProfileBuilder/README.md

 - Have [Python](https://www.python.org/downloads/) installed

-- Have thie repo pulled to your desktop. (open terminal on desktop then git pull https://github.com/HookPub/crypt.git)
+- Have this repo pulled to your desktop. (open terminal on desktop then git pull https://github.com/HookPub/crypt.git)

 - Open CMD Prompt (windows) or terminal (Linux).